boredzo/iso-8601-date-formatter/README.md

 This version is 0.7.
 Changes from 0.6:

 - Cocoa Touch is now officially supported.
 4bc0a08 5d95233
+- Added an Xcode project with static library targets. c847ddb 4bc0a08
 - `stringFromObjectValue:` now logs to the Console when you hand it a value that isn't an NSDate.
 Check your Console output after upgrading—you might have had a bug all this time without knowing!
 4e05978
 - Added proper documentation in the header, compatible with [appledoc](http://gentlebytes.com/appledoc/). f17713f
 - Fixed nonsense date components/dates being returned when the input is not a valid date string.
 288f757 93bb9df 0cb6442